ZinggJM/SSD1283A_SPITFT/README.md

 Graphics drawing works with all 4 rotation directions, using Adafruit_SPITFT.
 Bitmaps drawing, e.g. for canvas, using pushColors, works only correctly for rotation 0 and 3.
-Bitmaps drawing, e.g. for canvas, using Adafruit_SPITFT::drawRGBBitmap works with all 4 rotation directions.
+Bitmaps drawing, e.g. for canvas, using Adafruit_SPITFT::drawRGBBitmap also works only correctly for rotation 0 and 3.
-For (future) optimized SSD1283A_SPITFT::drawRGBBitmap this needs further investigation.
+(The leftmost column is missing, but show as rightmost column).
+Use rotation for drawing to the canvas, but use rotation 0 or 3 for pushing the canvas to screen.

 ### Version 0.0.1
 - preliminary version